pboivin/flou/README.md

 If you're using a framework like Laravel, you can register the `$flou` instance as a singleton for your entire application.
 This will be your entry point to transform and render images. ([See Laravel Integration example.](#laravel-integration))

+#### Extra JS and CSS

+Some examples below require additional JS and CSS.
+You'll find a more complete sample in the [assets directory](./assets).

 ## Working with Single Images